IBM/cics-bundle-gradle/README.md

     * `username & password` - These are your credentials for CICS.
 You can pass these into the build in a variety of ways (see [Gradle User Guide](https://docs.gradle.org/current/userguide/build_environment.html)), or use other plugins for further encryption, such as the [gradle-credentials-plugin](https://github.com/etiennestuder/gradle-credentials-plugin).
     * `bunddef` - The name of the BUNDLE definition to be installed.
     * `csdgroup` - The name of the CSD group that contains the BUNDLE definition.
     * `cicsplex` - The name of the CICSplex that the target region belongs to.
+Not required for single region (SMSS) environments.
     * `region` - The name of the region that the bundle should be installed to.
+Not required for single region (SMSS) environments.
 1. Invoke the `deployCICSBundle` task in your build to deploy the bundle to the target CICSplex and region.
     ```
     ./gradlew deployCICSBundle